 Arts and Culture

 Art in the Park 10 AM – 4 PM Local artists along with students from Dana Hills High School will be displaying a variety of works, utilizing unique mediums on the grassy areas at the corner of Island Way and Dana Point Harbor Drive.
 Live entertainment throughout the day!
-The Festival’s FREE shuttle has a stop immediately in front of “Herb” the topiary whale which is adjacent to the display areas.
+The Festival’s FREE shuttle has a stop immediately in front of “Herb” the topiary whale, immediately adjacent to the display areas.

 Dana Point Fine Arts Association Show & Sale The Dana Point Fine Arts Association, a nonprofit organization, will host an art show and sale from 9:30 AM to 5 PM.
 The art will be on display at the Harbor Boardwalk along the boat docks in Mariner’s Village on the east side of the Coffee Importers Espresso Bar and Harpoon Henry’s restaurant.
-Watercolor, oil, acrylic, and photography by many award-winning local artists will be available for purchase.
-Dana Point Fine Arts will donate a portion of the proceeds from the show to Dana Hills High School Art Department.
-For more info on this exhibit, contact Franksfotoimages@aol.com.
+Watercolor, oil, acrylic, colored pencil and photography by many award-winning local artists will be available for purchase.
+Dana Point Fine Arts annually donates a portion of the proceeds from the show to Dana Hills High School Art Department.
+For more info on this exhibit, contact http://danapointfinearts.org.

 Dana Point Historical Society Walking Tour of Town Center At 2 PM meet the guide at 34091 Pacific Coast Hwy (corner of Blue Lantern and PCH) for the historic town center Walking Tour.
 See and hear the stories of commercial buildings, private homes and landmarks c.
 1924 to 1939, that represent the city’s early development.
 A free Walking Tour brochure of Dana Point is included.
 For more information, call 949-248-8121 or firstname.lastname@example.org.
 FREE – donations gladly accepted.